serraict/wetering-production-control/work/doing.md

 - [x] Add the app to production.

-## Current Focus

-- [ ] Review contributing guidelines and AI prompt
+- [x] Review contributing guidelines and AI prompt

-- [ ] Review cookiecutter template in terms of starting a project
+- [x] Review cookiecutter template in terms of starting a project

 ## Completed Milestones